xiix0/scam/README.md

-Live in a world of your own, but always welcome visitors.
+You attempt things that you do not even plan because of your extreme stupidity.